lexibank/tlopo/out/vol3/chapter11.md

 ## 2. Domesticated nut trees

 Ironically none of the genera considered in this section is a true nut, but agriculturalists writing about Pacific plants ([Bourke 1996](../references.md#source-Bourke1996), [Evans 1999](../references.md#source-Evans1999)) call them nuts and it is convenient to retain this usage.
 Botanically nuts are single-seed dry fruits in which the seed remains separate from its hard enveloping pericarp.
 Examples are the hazelnut, Corylus americana, and the chestnut, Castanea dentata.
 Many 'nuts' in popular parlance are botanically drupes rather than nuts.
 In a drupe the peri carp consists of an outer skin or exocarp, a middle layer or mesocarp and a very hard inner layer or endocarp surrounding the seed.
 'False nuts' consist of the endocarp and seed of a drupe.
-They include th1~ first five genera discussed here-canarium almonds, Canarium spp. (§2.1 ), the sea almond and the okari nut, Terminalia spp. (§2.4), cutnuts, Barringtonia spp. (§2.3), and the various species of Pandanus-as well as the coconut (see ch.12, figure 12.1), the candlenut, Aleurites moluccana (ch.l3, §3.2), the macadamia, Macadamia integrifolia, and the almond proper, Prunus dulcis.
+They include the first five genera discussed here - canarium almonds, Canarium spp. (§2.1), the sea almond and the okari nut, Terminalia spp. (§2.4), cutnuts, Barringtonia spp. (§2.3), and the various species of Pandanus - as well as the coconut (see ch.12, figure 12.1), the candlenut, Aleurites moluccana (ch.l3, §3.2), the macadamia, Macadamia integrifolia, and the almond proper, Prunus dulcis.
 Fleshy fruits like the peach, P. persica, the plum, P. domestica, the apricot, P. armeniaca, the ocean lychee, Pometia pinnata (§3 .5) and mangoes, Mangifera spp. (§3.4), are also drupes, but the fleshy mesocarp is eaten, not the endocarp and seed.
 Some 'nuts', like the Brazil nut, Bertholletia excelsa, and the canarium nut, Canarium indicum, are simply seeds.

 <a id="s-2-1"></a>